mazharoddin/spud_photos/Readme.markdown

 ## Galleries

 A Gallery is just an additional layer of organization above the Album layer.
-For example, a Gallery called "Vacations" might include Albums titled "Europe", "Hawii", and "Florida".
+For example, a Gallery called "Vacations" might include Albums titled "Europe", "Hawaii", and "Florida".
 Galleries are turned off by default.

 ## Customizing Views